Share this story

 By this point in the process of choosing your perfect mountain elopement location, you may have a pretty good idea of what types of scenery you want to see and maybe even some activities you want to incorporate into your day.
 That will make this step much easier.
 It’s time to decide what time of year and season you want to elope in.

 Summer.
 It’s unreal in the Alps.
 The days are long, warm, and sunny.
 The nights are mild.
 By July, wildflowers are in full bloom on every mountain, and they will stick around through August.
 The snow has melted from the glaciers; you can see their blue color glimmering in the sunlight.
-While we love every season there’s something absolutely magical about the summer time.
+While I love every season, there’s something absolutely magical about the summertime.
 July and August are the ideal months for stargazing, swimming, hiking, and just about any other activity that doesn’t require snow.
 The one major thing to consider about summer is that it’s busy.
 Many people living in Europe take their month-long holidays in July and August, so it’s important to plan appropriately for this.
 Parking can be more difficult and there are some locations that are basically inaccessible due to the crowds.
-If you dream of a summer wedding, we’d highly recommend avoiding any instagram famous locations (more than we usually do) so that you can have a peaceful, stress-free mountain elopement experience.
+If you dream of a summer wedding, I'd highly recommend avoiding any Instagram famous locations (more than I usually do) so that you can have a peaceful, stress-free mountain elopement experience.
 One other challenge of summer is afternoon thunderstorms, making sunrise elopements more often than not the ideal time to tie the knot.
 Backup locations are also essential in making sure you can have a safe day in case of inclement weather predictions.

 Step 5: Choose Your Mode of Mountain Transportation

-This one is the most obvious for an adventure elopement and has a lot of benefits.
+Hiking is one of the most obvious ways to get to your adventure elopement location.
+Hiking also has a lot of benefits.
 Namely, it allows you to get away from people and experience a place in solitude.
-There are very few location restraints if you can hike to a spot!
+There are very few location restraints if you can hike 4-6 miles to a spot!
 For many couples, it’s an activity that bonds them and a way to connect and really soak up the day.

 Not huge into hiking?
 No problem!
 Some locations in the Alps have everything you could want for a mountain elopement, without ever venturing too far from the car.
 High mountain passes throughout Italy and Switzerland offer a wide variety of landscapes that “wow” without all the walking.
-Going at sunrise or sunset also helps off-set the crowds and allow for an intimate wedding experience.
+Going at sunrise or sunset also helps offset the crowds and allows for an intimate wedding experience.

 Fancy a snowy mountain elopement?
 Consider hiring a snowmobile guide to access some of the more popular locations, sans crowds during the winter season.
 Tre Cime Lavaredo in the Dolomites is just one of the many places that offer services like these.

 Helicopters.
 One of the most incredible ways to go somewhere really different is by helicopter.
-Imaging being transported to your own private meadow, overlooking a glacier and having the entire place to yourselves.
+Imagine being transported to your own private meadow, overlooking a glacier, and having the entire place to yourselves.
 Helicopter elopements allow you and your partner to see and experience an area in a way nothing else can.
 Switzerland is one of the best places to consider opting for a helicopter elopement.

 Step 6: Get the Appropriate Permission to Elope at Your Dream Spot

-As Leave No Trace Aware Photographers, we believe that one of the most important things we can do to be good stewards of the places we work is to preserve your elopement location so it can be enjoyed for years to come.
-One aspect of this is that we strive to abide by all the laws and regulations related to the area you choose to get married in.
-While the mountains are open for all to enjoy, some plots of land may be owned privately by a ski resort, cable car company, a mountain hut, farmer, etc. , and require permission to elope on.
+As a Leave No Trace Aware Photographer, I believe that one of the most important things I can do to be good stewards of the places I work is to preserve your elopement location, so it can be enjoyed for years to come.
+One aspect of this is that I strive to abide by all the laws and regulations related to the area you choose to get married in.
+While the mountains are open for all to enjoy, some plots of land may be owned privately by a ski resort, cable car company, a mountain hut, farmer, etc., and require permission to elope on.
 Before finalizing a location choice, it’s important to get the appropriate permission to hold your elopement where you want it.
-This is something we can assist and guide you through during the planning process.
+This is something I can assist and guide you through during the planning process.

 Whew!
 That was a lot of information to take in!
 But you’ve done it.
 By now, you should have a clear understanding of what’s most important to you during your mountain elopement.
 Whether it’s the scenery, privacy, or having a place to enjoy with friends and family, you know what you want.
-From here, you can begin pinpointing your exact mountain top wedding location.
-When it comes to finding the exact location for your mountain elopement, we recommend choosing an elopement photography team that has the location scouting experience to guide you through the process.
+From here, you can begin pinpointing your exact mountain-top wedding location.
+When it comes to finding the exact location for your mountain elopement, I recommend choosing an elopement photographer that has the location scouting experience to guide you through the process.